If somethings not done yet it’s waiting to be done.

 If the task at hand represents an embodied experience, in which you wrestle with subjectivity and objectivity, aesthetics (kantian) versus aesthetic (corporeal), you represent something.

-The question is who's listening?
+But often the question is who’s listening?

 Each task begets another and another.
 The only thing fulfilling is to be unfulfilled.
 But that’s what you love — the chase!

 If your glass is never empty, but you know how, and choose whether you want it filled, you’re onto something.